kabeer-prog/company-site-with-upload-download-functionality/README.md

 A friend's company wanted a website with upload, download, signup, signin, and payment functionality.
 That's a lot.
 So I said, sure!

 ---
+# Technologies Used
+Front end: HTML, CSS,EJS, Bootstrap, JavaScript

+Back end: Node, Express, MongoDB, Mongoose, Cloudinary

 # Things to add
-You can always make things better.
+I can always make things better.
 Adding PDFs to cloudinary and such was not so easy with React.
 I'll jump into that next time if I have more time.
 - transfer all frontend to React.js or Next.js
 - tidy-up the user interface
 - provide more robust authentication for the admin